+The cemetery contains more than 249 graves of early Chinese pioneers in the country.
 While the grave locations are unmarked, individual burial sites are identified by the name of the deceased on a burial plot map.
 Earlier cemetery rehabilitation revealed that no items of value were interred.
 The significance of the site is purely historical and cultural.

 The cemetery contains a small altar consisting of a marble memorial stone set in brick.
 A tall square brick structure with a pyramidal roof served as a burner for paper offerings.

 In 1980, the nonprofit South Bay Historic Chinese American Cemetery Corporation (SBHCACC) was established to hold title to the cemetery, to maintain it, and to educate the community concerning its significance.
 These include archiving and recording the history of the cemetery to provide resources for current and future historians, building a monument memorializing the Chinese Americans who lived and died in Santa Clara and those still in the cemetery, and engaging with the community to keep the history alive.